doncandela/mgah/mgah.md

   Things to note in this example:

-- The command `mpirun - n 6 ...` is running six separate copies of the container on six cores of the PC.
+- The command `mpirun -n 6 ...` is running six separate copies of the container on six cores of the PC.
 This `mpirun` command is running outside the container.
 This is an example of the "Hybrid model" for running MPI described in the [Apptainer docs](https://apptainer.org/docs/user/latest/mpi.html).

 - For reasons I don't understand, `osu_bw.py` reports inter-rank communication speeds about three times faster when run using Apptainer (up to 45 GB/s), than when run [directly by MPI without Apptainer](#mpi-testprogs).